makerdao/mips/MIP14/MIP14c4-Subproposal-Template.md

 ```
 ## Specification

+## Current Transfer Ceiling

+- Initial transfer ceiling will be set at 250,000 DAI

 ## Transfer Ceiling Change

-- Maximum amount of DAI that can be transferred from the protocol in total
+- New maximum amount of DAI that can be transferred from the protocol in total

 ### Context and Motivation